bbqiu/agent-on-app-proto/non-conversational-agent/README.md

 `agent.py` currently contains a very simple non-conversational document analysis agent.
 Please modify this file to create your custom non-conversational agent.
 In order to work with the agent server provided, inside of `agent.py`, we require you to:

-- Call `create_server()` in order to initialize the server.
+- Create an `AgentServer` instance in order to initialize the server.

-  - For non-conversational agents that don't follow the standard chat APIs, use: **`create_server(agent_type=None)`**
+  - For non-conversational agents that don't follow the standard chat APIs, use: **`AgentServer(agent_type=None)`**
     - This bypasses MLflow's conversational agent validation while still providing structured response handling
     - Supports flexible return types (dict, dataclass, pydantic models)

-- Create an app module that is importable via some import path like `agent_server.agent:app`.
+- Create an app module that is importable via some import path like `agent_server.start_server:app`.
 This is used if your FastAPI server has multiple workers.
 - Use `parse_server_args()` to parse the server arguments.
 - Decorate your method with `@invoke()` for structured response handling.
   - For non-conversational agents that return structured data, we focus on the `@invoke()` decorator.